tom-NI/qub_cloud/40314543_assignment_service_wordtotal/README.md

-# 40314543_assignment_service_wordtotal
+# "wordtotal" microservice

-Microservice to check the total times a word is found - for Web Word Count application
+This microservice is used to check the total times a given keyword is found in a given paragraph for Web Word Count application.
+This was produced as per "Web Word Count" requirements.

+Each backend microservice had to be unit tested using CI pipelines.
+PHPUnit7 was used to unit test this codebase using gitlab CI pipelines.